rmackin97/Scrapbook-n-Look/docs/index.md

 You may be warned that Scrapbook n' Look does not have permission to be opened.
 In order to grant permission for Scrapbook n' Look to run navigate to Apple menu > System Preferences, click Security & Privacy, then click General and at the bottom select Open Anyway.

 ### Windows
-Windows users can download Scrapbook n' Look [here](https://www.google.com) <-- change link to google drive download link
+Windows users can download Scrapbook n' Look [here](https://drive.google.com/open?id=1Ft9_OI0iFvkLDqoZAG8ArHC83cLJWDTg)

 # Testers
-Please take the time to fill out the following [google form survey](https://docs.google.com/forms/d/e/1FAIpQLSeiLN2ddlISmqLYpY7_3Ox1ekQIMERsPnypf9pppMAVNEgpNQ/viewform?vc=0&c=0&w=1).
+Please take the time to fill out the following [End-to-end Test](https://docs.google.com/forms/d/e/1FAIpQLSeiLN2ddlISmqLYpY7_3Ox1ekQIMERsPnypf9pppMAVNEgpNQ/viewform?vc=0&c=0&w=1) and [User Engagement Survey](https://docs.google.com/forms/d/e/1FAIpQLSf562NWT3UX1XImkwI90S6QZhFpmNyjHRvXWHBfsAGNf_023g/viewform?usp=sf_link).

 We appreciate your feedback.